Technological Revolutions and Financial Capital: Technological Revolutions

 Perez defines Technological Revolutions as the emergence of a cluster of interrelated technologies as well as respective products and industries.
 These technological innovations are different from the current technological landscape, they are dynamic and have a long-lasting and profound effect on the working of the economy.
 Their aggregated deployment typically leads to a long-term surge of economic development and improvements in living standards.
 Their launch and acceleration is usually driven by an all-pervasive low-cost input, for instance, an important material, source of energy or technical component.
 Perez clearly distinguishes the term Technological Revolution from the term Revolutionary Technology, as the latter only describes a single innovative technology, but not its interrelation with other emerging innovations.

 Perez derives the revolutionary nature of these technologies from their ability to shape behaviour beyond their industries of origin and reach widespread diffusion.
 These new general purpose technologies and their associated organizational principles influence and spread into most areas of economic activity.
 Their deployment enables an increase in efficiency and modernization across all sectors.
-The amalgamation of new dynamic industries, propelled by new cheap inputs, products and processed, form a new engine of growth for the whole economy, according to Perez.
+The amalgamation of new dynamic industries, propelled by new cheap inputs, products and processes, forms a new engine of growth for the whole economy, according to Perez.